Stitch Fix Inc. (SFIX) is destined for greater heights as its last quarter sales were 481,900 K - News Daemon

 Technical Analysis of Stitch Fix Inc. (SFIX)

-Let’s dig in a bit further.
-During the last 5-days, its volume was 2.21 million.
-That was inferior than the volume of 3.68 million it reported in year-ago period.
-As of the previous 9 days, the stock’s Stochastic %D was 35.38%.
-Additionally, its Average True Range was 0.43.
+Stitch Fix Inc. (NASDAQ: SFIX) saw its 5-day average volume 2.0 million, a negative change from its year-to-date volume of 3.66 million.
+As of the previous 9 days, the stock’s Stochastic %D was 40.50%.
+Additionally, its Average True Range was 0.40.

-At the time of writing, stock’s 50-day Moving Average is $4.04, while its 200-day Moving Average is $7.39.
-However, in the short run, Stitch Fix Inc.’s stock first resistance to watch stands at $3.83.
-Second resistance stands at $3.91.
-The third major resistance level sits at $4.04.
-If the price goes on to break the first support level at $3.61, it is likely to go to the next support level at $3.48.
-Assuming the price breaks the second support level, the third support level stands at $3.40.
+At the time of writing, stock’s 50-day Moving Average is $3.98, while its 200-day Moving Average is $7.21.
+Nevertheless, the first resistance level for the watch stands at $4.27 in the near term.
+At $4.39, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $4.57.
+If the price goes on to break the first support level at $3.98, it is likely to go to the next support level at $3.80.
+Assuming the price breaks the second support level, the third support level stands at $3.68.

 Stitch Fix Inc. (NASDAQ: SFIX) Key Stats